 Many businesses fail to achieve these benefits by offering promotions which compromise their profits, fail to market their business and de-value their products due to regular campaigns running in quick succession or by offering significantly high price reductions.
 Others fail to promote their campaigns adequately and might simply post one update through social media channels in a bid to market their promotion, and subsequently their business and expect results.

-Vouchercloud.net have developed this insightful new infographic to provide a rare overview of consumer reaction to coupon promotions drawing upon the latest statistics and data while also highlighting the key aspects which lead to a successful coupon campaign.
+Vouchercloud.com have developed this insightful new infographic, with case studies from the likes of GAP and Orange - now EE - to provide a rare overview of consumer reaction to coupon promotions drawing upon the latest statistics and data while also highlighting the key aspects which lead to a successful coupon campaign.